Need Guidance on Strategic Planning? Consider This.

 Serves as a “vision of success” and how to achieve it

-Necessity of free will and intentional design (qtd. in Rea and Kerzner 2)
+Necessity of free will and intentional design (Rea and Kerzner)

-Strategic planning sets the course for your organization’s future and as a result impacts not just the organization as a whole but each team and employee as well.
-Strategic planning, say Rea and Kerzner, “must function beyond an office of well-educated executives who are insulated from those who make the organization work” (3).
+Strategic planning sets the course for your organization’s future and, as a result, impacts not only the organization as a whole but also each team and employee.
+Strategic planning, say Rea and Kerzner, “must function beyond an office of well-educated executives who are insulated from those who make the organization work”.

 Strategic planning determines your organization’s direction, and a lack of focus leads to an erratic, uncontrolled lurching into tomorrow.

-If your organization has skills, resources, and the commitment of key decision makers then creating an implementing a strategic plan will serve you well (qtd. in Rea and Kerzner 9).
-Without this trifecta that forms a stable foundation, though, any plan you make will not endure.
-Further, your strategic plan must head in a direction that others are willing to follow (Rea and Kerzner 9); this may mean initially making decisions and changes that are agreeable to most everyone, and once those pay off push a bit further with more innovative plans.
+Furthermore, your strategic plan must head in a direction that others are willing to follow; this may mean initially making decisions and changes that are agreeable to most everyone, and once those pay off, you can push a bit further with more innovative plans.

 Strategic Planning offers several questions to use as a basic framework for any organization’s strategy: